Characteristics of Active Learning: What and Why

 Keep it simple and be patient.
 Have two or three main goals for the class and assess whether the students are achieving those goals.
-Remember that this may be a shift for both you and your students.
-Just as your role becomes one of facilitating the learning process through critical inquiry, your students will need time and guidance as they practice the shift from passive to active learning.
+Remember that this is likely a shift not just for you, but also for your students.
+Just as your role becomes one of facilitating the learning process through critical inquiry, your students will need time and guidance as they become more active in the learning process.

-Be prepared to make adjustments if your plans do not work as expected the first time.
+Be prepared to make adjustments when your plans do not work as expected the first time.
 Take a deep breath, rethink things, and try something new.
-Learn from your failures and successes!
-Understanding which active learning strategies work best for you, your students, and your courses is a process that improves with time.
+Learn from your failures and build on your successes – understanding which active learning strategies work best for you, your students, and your courses is a process that improves with time.